portlandrobotics/common_platform/README.md

 - Use Git to clone the repository or download it directly from the [PARTS CRP GitHub page](https://github.com/portlandrobotics/common_platform).

+_For detailed instructions, please refer to the [Documentation](https://parts-common-platform.readthedocs.io/en/latest/)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>